Kcnarf/d3-voronoi-map/README.md

 Furthermore, the default half average area policy is available through `d3.voronoiMapInitialWeightHalfAverageArea()`.

-Considering a unique clipping polygon where you want to animate the same data but with slightly different weights (e.g., animate according to the time), this API combined with the [_initialPosition_](#simulation_initialPosition) API allows you to maintain areas from one set to another:
+Considering a unique clipping polygon where you want animate the same set of data but with evolving weights (e.g., animate according to passing time), this API combined with the [_initialPosition_](#simulation_initialPosition) API allows you to maintain areas from one set to another:

 - first, compute the Voronoï map of a first set of data
-- then, compute the Voronoï map of another set of data, by initilizing sites to the final values (positions and weights) of first Voronoï map
+- then, compute the Voronoï map of another set of data, by initializing sites to the final values (positions and weights) of first Voronoï map

+See [Update and Animate a Voronooï map](https://bl.ocks.org/Kcnarf/81f4ce6a76abe132427a29b1519caee8) for a live example.

 <a name="simulation_stop" href="#simulation_stop">#</a> <i>simulation</i>.<b>stop</b>()